Trauma and

 Unbidden visual fragments

 Fragmented visual images from the traumatic experience arise involuntarily, often without narrative context.
-These are not chosen memories, they intrude into awareness, frequently at unexpected moments, carrying the emotional charge of the original event.
+These are not chosen memories.
+They intrude into awareness, frequently at unexpected moments, carrying the emotional charge of the original event without any story that would explain them.

 The body’s record

 The body itself stores aspects of traumatic experience, physical sensations, postures, muscular tensions, autonomic responses, that can be triggered by present-day stimuli.
-These somatic memories often arise in the absence of any conscious recall of the original event.
+These somatic memories often arise in the absence of any conscious recall of the original event, which is one of the reasons they can feel so baffling.

 Affect without narrative

 Intense emotional states, fear, shame, rage, helplessness, arise suddenly and without apparent cause.
-Because the emotional memory is stored separately from the narrative context, the feeling arrives without the story that would explain it.
+Because the emotional memory is stored separately from the narrative context, the feeling arrives without the story that would explain it, leaving the person overwhelmed and unable to make sense of their own response.

 The body does not know that the threat is over.
 It is still responding to a danger signal that was never fully resolved.